Monash-FIT3170/2025W1-HansRoslinger/Documentation/Handover Document.md

 Through the development of HansRoslinger we have not considered a versioning strategy, with our repository only consisting of tags to signify the completion of some milestones.
 However, in order to maintain the integrity of the code, we suggest you do the following.
 Information regarding semantic versioning was taken from this source https://semver.org/.

-1. Following `MAJOR.MINOR.PATCH`, versioning.
+1. Follow `MAJOR.MINOR.PATCH`, versioning.
 In order to maintain consistency, each pull request should have a label that is added by the user in order to signify whether the added feature is a PATCH, MINOR, or MAJOR change.
 2. Once the pull request has been merged, the appropriate tag should be generated (this can be done manually or automatically via a workflow) to increment the appropriate place in the version in line with the pull request label.
 3. It is up to your discretion as to whether you would like each version to be deployed to production, or if you would like only major/semi regular deployments to be completed.